Top Locations to Propose in Chicago

 3. The Cupola at London House Chicago

 Location: 23rd Floor, London House Chicago.
-Two levels of hotel rooftop featuring cocktails & dining with indoor/outdoor seating & sweeping views of the Chicago skyline.
+This hotel rooftop features two levels of cocktails and dining, indoor/outdoor seating, and sweeping views of the Chicago skyline.

 85 E Wacker Drive